-Conversely, pursuant to Article 2, paragraph 1, of Law Decree No. 201 of 2011, effective from the 2012 fiscal year, the portion of IRAP referred to as non-deductible labour costs is fully deductible from the IRES taxable base (ie the calculation of the deduction is based on the exact labour costs incurred by the company but not deducted for TRAP purposes).
+Conversely, pursuant to Article 2, paragraph 1, of Law Decree No. 201 of 2011, effective from the 2012 fiscal year, the portion of IRAP referred to as non-deductible labour costs is fully deductible from the IRES taxable base (i.e. the calculation of the deduction is based on the exact labour costs incurred by the company but not deducted for IRAP purposes).

 A separate annual tax return must be filed for IRAP purposes ("IRAP Tax Return").
-Currently, the IRAP Tax Return is attached to and submitted with the UNICO form.